difli/resty-langflow-astra-chatbot/README.md

     #     environment:
     #       # ... env vars for credentials ...
     ```
-*   **Install Dependencies:** Ensure `astrapy` is installed *within* the Langflow Docker container environment (e.g., by customizing the Dockerfile or exec-ing into the running container and running `pip install astrapy`).
+*   **Install Dependencies:** The necessary Python packages (`astrapy`) for the custom component are typically managed by the Langflow environment when running the flow.
 *   **Access Langflow:** Open your browser to `http://localhost:7860` (or the configured port).

 **6. Import and Configure Langflow Flow:**